samuraii-bit/donationsSmartContractSolidity/README.md

-This project wa created as a test task for getting a job.
+This project was created as a test task for getting a job.

 npx hardhat compile
 npx hardhat test